-- American Counseling Association (ACA) and affiliated organizations. - (4) Satisfactory performance (S for pass) in counseling practicum (EDU 676) and internship (EDU 677). - Successful results on the midprogram and comprehensive exams. - Successful defense of the counseling portfolio. - (5) The university supervisor will conduct a final evaluation of the student by: (a) Consulting the counseling internship supervisors in the school/agencies. - (b) Observing students in the counseling internship seminars.
+- (4) Satisfactory performance (S for pass) in counseling practicum (EDU 676) and internship (EDU 677). - Successful results on the midprogram and comprehensive exams. - Successful defense of the counseling portfolio. - (5) The university supervisor will conduct a final evaluation of the student by: (a) Consulting the counseling internship supervisors in the school/agencies. - (b) Observing students in the counseling internship seminars.